ChocolateLoverRaj/sync/sync.md

 - Support Web
 - Handle errors (including retry)
 - Make editing available before the previous changes are completely loaded, and make it so that you don't delete previous changes when editing before previous changes are loaded

+## A more complex CRDT
+- Let's create a grow-only `Set<String>` where strings cannot be edited once added

+## Merging commits
+There are some performance related things to consider
+- What is the performance impact of merging commits?
+- How often should commits be merged?

+But let's worry about that later.
+It's really easy merging commits for our `i64` counter.
+Just add up their changes to get a combined change.